Trump strikes conciliatory tone with China's Xi on coronavirus call

-U.S. President Donald Trump and China's leader Xi Jinping had a "very good conversation" by telephone Thursday evening, according to Trump, to deal with the fast-moving coronavirus pandemic — with cases in the U.S. now surpassing China and the rest of the world.
+President Donald Trump and Chinese leader Xi Jinping had a "very good conversation" by telephone Thursday evening, according to Trump, in an attempt to deal with the fast-moving coronavirus pandemic — with cases in the U.S. now surpassing China and the rest of the world.

-The call with Xi, which Trump told Fox News host Sean Hannity he had delayed by an hour-and-a-half to call into the "number one rated show in television" beforehand, comes amid rising tensions between the two powers with finger-pointing between Washington and Beijing over the disease.
+The call comes amid rising tensions between the two powers with finger-pointing between Washington and Beijing over the outbreak and how each country has handled it.
+Trump told Fox News host Sean Hannity on Thursday night that he had delayed making the call to Xi by an hour-and-a-half to call into the "No. 1 rated show in television" first.

 The Trump administration has repeatedly called attention to the Chinese origin of the virus, while China has praised its own efforts to contain the disease and buy the rest of the world time.